 Emotional intelligence coaching is fascinating because it's driven by the most important psycho-physiological mechanism of human consciousness, our emotions.
 We work to build positive emotional experiences using the following top executive coaching techniques;

 - Executive coaching -practical skills for goal attainment

-- Mindfulness - way of being for success and wellbeing
+- Mindfulness - way of being fccusing on the present moment that can help bring peace, focus and wellbeing

 - EQ-i 2.0 &

 Emotional intelligence coaching works for both executive coaching and life coaching contexts.
 It is a personal development regime as practical or developmental as you need.
 It focuses on and builds a huge range of life and work skills.
 It's your confidential space to share desires, beliefs & dreams and mould them into practical goals and taking action.
 Free of judgement & highly supportive, here are some leadership coaching benefits;

 - A fine tuning of your listening and feedback skills

 - Speaking with more confidence–in groups and one-2-one